passbolt/passbolt_help/_faq/start/001-how-does-it-work.md

 ---
-title: TODO How does it work?
+title: How does it work?
 slug: how-does-it-work
 layout: faq
 category: start
 permalink: /faq/start/:slug
 date: 2017-01-20 00:00:00 Z
 ---

-TODO
+{% include figure.html
+    url="/assets/img/diagrams/howitworks.svg"
+    legend="password exchange using passbolt"
+%}

+In a nutshell:
 * Ada has a password to share with betty
-* Ada encrypts the password using passbolt plugin,
-* and Betty public key!
+* Ada encrypts the password using passbolt plugin and Betty public key
-* The the password is sent encrypted over HTTPS
+* The password is sent encrypted over HTTPS to the server
-* and stored on the passbolt server!
+* The password is stored on the passbolt server
 * Betty receives and email notification
-* Betty logs in to passsbolt with the CLI or web app
+* Betty logs in to passsbolt
-* Then using her private key,
-* Betty decrypts the password and uses it to login!
+* Betty using her private key decrypts the password and uses it to login!